brettchalupa/projectbook/src/web-apps/story-publishing-platform.md

 ## Specs

-Even if the accounts are the same, I think there are two distinct usecases here.
+Even if the accounts are the same, I think there are two distinct use cases here.
 One for the writer who publishes stories.
 And one for the reader experience.

 ### Writer